The quick ratio measures a company’s ability to cover its current liabilities with cash or near-cash assets.

 Today, accountants use the acid test to show how well a company can pay off its total current liabilities using only quick assets, not current assets.

-Current assets include all of a company’s assets that they reasonably expect to sell or use within a year without losing value.
-Noncurrent assets, such as land and goodwill, are long-term assets because they will not recognize their full value within an annual accounting cycle.
+Current assets include all of a company’s assets that it can reasonably expect to sell or use within a year without losing value.
+Non current assets, such as land and goodwill, are long-term assets because their full value will not be recognised within an annual accounting cycle.

 Cash and cash equivalents

 Cash is your most liquid asset.
-This line item includes all paper bills, coins, checks, and money orders your business has on-hand.
-Cash equivalents (CE)—such as U.S. Treasury Bills, stock market funds, and business bank accounts—are mostly liquid.
-Many business owners store cash equivalents in an interest-earning account to make their money work harder for them in savings.
+This line item includes all paper bills, coins, cheques and money orders your business has on hand.
+Cash equivalents (CE)—such as stock market funds and business bank accounts—are mostly liquid.
+Many business owners store cash equivalents in interest-earning accounts to make their money work harder for them in savings.
 In this case, business owners retain the ability to access liquid funds quickly.

 You may not receive full payment in cash or credit at the point of sale.
 When you sell goods or services on credit, record the revenue in your accounts receivable (AR).
 AR represents the value of outstanding money owed to your business.
-But it’s important to note that receivables can only qualify as current assets if customers pay for them within your business’ operating cycle.
+It’s important to note, however, that receivables can only qualify as current assets if customers pay for them within your business’s operating cycle.

 Be diligent with outstanding payment collection.
-You’ll want to ensure your quick ratio formula is accurate, and you’re not inflating your assets are with delinquent accounts.
-Otherwise, you may find yourself facing cash flow problems if a late-paying customer impedes your ability to pay your bills.
+You’ll want to ensure your quick ratio formula is accurate and you’re not inflating your assets with delinquent accounts.
+Otherwise, you may find yourself facing cash flow problems if a late paying customer impedes your ability to pay your bills.

-Quick assets are current assets that can convert to cash within 90 days.
-Generally, quick assets include cash, cash equivalents, receivables, and securities.
+Quick assets are current assets that can be converted to cash within 90 days.
+Generally, quick assets include cash, cash equivalents, receivables and securities.
 If your balance sheet lacks a breakdown of your company’s quick assets, you can determine their value.
 Subtract your existing inventories from current assets and any prepaid liabilities that carry no liquidity.

-Hopefully, you’ve been meticulously recording your business’s open lines of credit and unpaid invoices.
-Common examples of current liabilities include loans, interest, taxes, accounts payable, services, and products.
+Hopefully, you’ve been meticulously recording your company’s open lines of credit and unpaid invoices.
+Common examples of current liabilities include loans, interest, taxes, accounts payable, services and products.
 Confirm that you’ve accounted for each in the quick ratio formula.

 Most entrepreneurs take out small business loans to launch their startups.
-It’s rare to have all of the capital on-hand to get operations up and running.
-You might obtain funds through the Small Business Administration (SBA), a venture capitalist, an angel investor, a crowd-funding campaign, family, or friends.
+It’s rare to have all of the capital on hand to get operations up and running.
+You might obtain funds through small business government grants and subsidies, a venture capitalist, an angel investor, a crowd-funding campaign, family or friends.
 In every case, account for every cent of debt you owe.

-Mismanaged taxes can introduce IRS late fees and penalties to the business.
+Mismanaged taxes can result in late fees and penalties to the business from the tax office.
 Calculate all the estimated quarterly taxes and employee payroll taxes you may be responsible for.
-You need to be sure you can cover your federal and state obligations.
+You need to be sure you can cover your federal and state tax obligations.
 The quick ratio formula can prevent you from being caught off-guard by a bill you can’t afford.